 Ancient structures sit amongst a labyrinth of narrow waterways, surrounding them in a protective hug.
 Stunning bridges connect neighbourhoods and open squares across 118 tiny islands that make up this unique UNESCO World Heritage City.
 There are a host of things to do in Venice, the capital of the Northeastern Veneto region of Italy, and travelling here is like stepping back in time to an untouched canvas of some of the most stunning architectural and artistic spaces in Europe.

 Whether you are here for a long weekend or an entire week, Venice has plenty to keep you occupied.
 I spent five days in the city, which I found was just enough time to see the main sights, leisurely traverse the city’s winding narrow alleyways and tiny doorways and a day trip to the neighbouring islands of the colourful Burano, the glass-making Murano and Lido, home to the Venice Film Festival.

 1. Visit Piazza San Marco for a Day of Exploration

 While the Piazza San Marco (St. Mark’s Square) is nothing more than a vast open space, it is a buzzing arena that holds some of Venice’s greatest architectural structures.
 From the magnificent mosaic filled church of Basilica di San Marco, the connecting gothic style Doges Palace, the famous limestone Bridge of Sighs (the view from the bridge being the last convicts saw before their imprisonment), and the art collections housed in Museo Correr, Piazza San Marco is the starting point for a day of exploration around some of Venice’s top cultural and historical sights.

-2. Take a Random Wander to the Opposite Side of the Island
+2. Explore the Opposite Side of Venice Island